nhunguyen0118/DS-NIRdata-OriginClassification/README.md

 Black pepper from different provinces can differ in chemical composition and quality.
 Authenticating the origin helps protect product value and regional branding, supports Vietnam's initiatives to export high-quality, traceable black pepper to the EU market.

-We use NIR spectroscopy — a non-destructive and rapid technique — to analyze pepper powder and build models that predict its province of origin.
+We use NIR spectroscopy-a non-destructive and rapid technique - to analyze pepper powder and build models that predict its province of origin.

 ## Dataset (confidential)
 Due to confidentiality agreements, the raw data is not publicly shared.
 For code demonstration, synthetic demo files are included under `/sample_data/`.